 The whitest, most translucent yet most plastic porcelain we make.
+A casting version is also available.

 On the left is Plainsman M370, right is Polar Ice.